quantaosun/QSAR-COVID-19/README.md

 # QSAR fro COVID-19
-70% of the notebook coding are borrowed from https://github.com/dataprofessor as claimed inside some of the notebooks, with modification
+70% of the notebook coding are borrowed from https://github.com/dataprofessor as claimed inside some of the notebooks, with modification.

 30% of the notebook is written from scratch.
 # Pre-conditions: Jupyter notebook
 Windows, Mac or Linux erither is fine as long as you have a jupyter notebook installed.